Candy Corn Pretzel Hugs

 - candy corn

 - Preheat oven to 250F degrees.

 - Line baking sheet with parchment paper or a silicone baking mat.
 Align pretzels on the sheet.
 Unwrap Hugs and place one on each pretzel.
-Stick in the oven until the hug begins to melt down (mine took about 4 minutes; it depends on your oven).
+Stick in the oven until the hug begins to melt down.
+Mine takes about 4 minutes.